thenasko/mathematics-in-the-world/probability/basic.md

 ### Two loans

 > An aspiring loan shark, Tony, has made two month-long loans.
 He becomes worried that some of them will default.
 After a sleepless night of computations, he figures out that the chance of default for the first loan is 10%, and for the second is 20%.
 What are the possible values for the probability that at least one of the loans will default?
 What are the possible correlations between the two events?

+### Fair from unfair

+> You are given a coin, but you are afraid it is not fair.
+Is it possible to simulate a fair coin using it?
+You can assume successive tosses are independent.

+### Fair from unfair

+> Conversely, imagine that you have a fair coin.
+How can you simulate a coin which comes up heads with probability $$p \in (0,1)$$?